caiks/WBOT02/README.md

 model021|0.177|10 scanned actual-potential||720,000|3389|0.941585|13.83|2.83|21|

 The median diagonals for the actor 2 *models* were consistently in the range 23-27, and the maximum diagonals were consistently in the the range 37-39.

+TODO - contour comparisons.
+Compared to model 16 model 21 has very concentrated hotspots.
+If we manually move around nearby the model has very short paths.

 Noticeable difference between the fixed and randomised, probably because the randomised is now uniformly random rather than around 5 fixed events.
 Also the long lags in actor 1 meant that the slices were larger and would be better modelled.